shamsmikdad/flask-doc/README.md

 ## Requirement---------------------------------------
-1-) Python Version:
+#### 1-) Python Version:

 We recommend using the latest version of Python.
 Flask supports Python 3.6 and newer.

-2-) other Dependencies distributions will be installed automatically when installing Flask:
+#### 2-) other Dependencies distributions will be installed automatically when installing Flask:

--Werkzeug
+- Werkzeug
--Jinja
+- Jinja
--MarkupSafe
+- MarkupSafe
--ItsDangerous
+- ItsDangerous
--Click
+- Click

 ## Installation---------------------------------------------